wpilibsuite/frc-docs/source/docs/software/vscode-overview/debugging-robot-program.rst

 --------------------

 .. image:: images/debugging-robot-program/start-debugging.png
-    :alt: Shows running the debugger via the Command Palette.
+    :alt: Running the debugger via the Command Palette.

 Press :kbd:`Ctrl+Shift+P` and type ``WPILib`` or click on the :guilabel:`WPILib Menu Item` to open the Command palette with WPILib pre-populated.
 Type Debug and select the Debug Robot Code menu item to start debugging.
 The code will download to the roboRIO and begin debugging.